Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 API Key Authentication

-Enable API authentication by setting an API key in the Settings tab or via environment variable:
+Enable API key authentication by setting a key in the Settings tab or via environment variable:

 environment: